Szmyk/gmbt/README.md

   <br>
 </p>

-This project was developed primarily for the purpose of assisting the SoulFire team with the development of [The History of Khorinis].
+This project was developed primarily for the purpose of assisting the SoulFire team with the development of [The Chronicles of Myrtana].

 ## Table of Contents